-For this presentation, we’ll use as example “data” a simulated pandemic flu like illness in humans, with true model:
+For this presentation, we’ll use as example “data” a simulated pandemic flu like illness in spreading in a population, with true model:

 The script produces the following plot:

-The script outputs the simulated data to the file sir_harmonic_simulated.csv
+The script outputs the simulated data to the file sir_harmonic_sde_simulated_outbreak.csv

 Things to keep in mind when embarking on model parameter optimization

 Successfully obtaining a model that is parameterized to optimally describe vector borne disease data first and foremost requires choosing a model that appropriately describes the dynamics underlying the patterns in the data.
 This requires, at the very least, a knowledge of the biology of the vector population, and the epidemiology of the disease (ie; mechanism for spread, whether recovery confers immunity, etc).

 We need to obtain the most parsimonious model that incorporates the most relevant dynamics.
 If a model has too many parameters, even the most sophisticated of parameter optimization methods will fail!

 The next step, after choosing a model, is to choose a “goodness-of-fit” statistic that will give an indication of how well a particular model parameterization is describing the data.
 This depends on the probability distribution that underlies the randomness in the data (more on that in a moment).
 Once we have that goodness-of-fit statistic, there are a variety of methods that can be used to find the parameters that optimize that statistic.

 Note that the parameter estimates returned by model optimization are just that; estimates.
 Because of the randomness inherent in the data, there is stochasticity inherent to the parameter estimate.
 Parameter estimation not only involves estimating the best-fit parameters, but also the uncertainty on the parameter estimates (often expressed as a 95% CI).